 Gyoko Lake is a paradise for trekkers as it is one of the many famous and adventurous trekking in the Himalayas.
-The challenging yet rewarding trek will present you the breathtaking views of the Himalayas.
+The challenging yet rewarding trek will present you with breathtaking views of the Himalayas.

-Routes: How to go to Goyko Lakes?
+Routes: How to go to Gokyo Lakes?

-The travelers looking forward to embarking on Gokyo Lake Trek can start their journey from Kathmandu.
+The travelers looking forward to embarking on the Gokyo Lake Trek can start their journey from Kathmandu.
 From Kathmandu, you can fly to Lukla in the Khumbu region.

 After reaching Lukla, you will pass through small villages, rhododendron forests, and pine trees while heading toward the Dudh Koshi River.

 Then you ascend to a bustling market town Namche Bazaar at 3,440 meters.
 The hiking continues to the village of Phortse Tenga.
 You come across lush forests and suspension bridges along the way.